 The approved benefit assessment allows the District to provide enhanced services to the residents of Alameda County while preparing the District for future public health threats caused by mosquitoes.
-Notably, the District's benefit assessment level has not increased in over ten years.
-While mosquito control techniques, regulations that monitor our activities, and the public sector financial situations have changed in the past 90 years, the District's dedication and effectiveness has not.
+Notably, the District's benefit assessment level has not increased since its passage.
+While mosquito control techniques, regulations that monitor our activities, and the public sector financial situations have changed in the past 91 years, the District's dedication and effectiveness has not.

-The District is overseen by a Board of Trustees that is comprised of fourteen members.
+As of June 30, 2021, the District is overseen by a Board of Trustees that is comprised of fourteen members.
 Each City Council within the District and the Board of Supervisors of Alameda County appoint one Trustee.
-A Trustee serves a two-year term and can be reappointed.
+A Trustee serves a two or four -year term and can be reappointed.
 The Board meets monthly, every second Wednesday, at 5:00pm.